Elf owl: Food and feeding

 Hunting is performed mostly during nocturnal hours.
 Straight line flight is often deployed for this purpose but they will use an arced flight when in the vicinity of the nest and for flying to and from perches.
-They live in cacti much like some birds, using the shade and climate the cacti provide.
+They live in cacti much like some other birds, using the shade and climate the cacti provide.

 Elf owls feed mainly on arthropods such as moths, crickets, scorpions, centipedes, and beetles.
 Agaves and ocotillos are ideal places for foraging, as moths and other insects may be found in their flowers.
 In urban areas they can be seen utilizing outdoor lights that attract bugs as areas for insect hunting.
 They are often seen chasing after flying insects, with a flight similar to a tyrant flycatcher's.
 They also feed on scorpions.
 Once the owl has killed the scorpion, they can be observed removing the stinger before consumption.
 The elf owls seem to not be bothered by scorpion stings.
 They will also feed on small mammals (such as kangaroo rats), reptiles (spiny lizards, earless lizards and blind snakes) and birds, on occasion.